armelf/Financial-Algorithms/README.md

 We aim to predict companies share prices thanks to their fundamental valuations.
 We collect fundamental data thanks to the Python library named `simfin` and we use them to compute needed valuations for our predictions.
 We then apply Machine Learning techniques to make our predictions.

+The strategy we are going to show is mainly inspired from Robert Martin's project that you will find here: https://github.com/robertmartin8/MachineLearningStocks

 ### Data acquisition

 SimFin is a platform where we can retrieve free fundamental data until one year efore the retrieval date. `simfin` is the corresponding Python API.
 You will find more information about it here: https://simfin.com/ and the Github page is: https://github.com/SimFin/simfin-tutorials.
 To install it run the following code in the terminal: